 Your investment in a campus ambassador program will pay off with the gain of quality interns and recent graduate hires.
 Continuously improve and grow your program each year to increase brand recognition and attract eager students and top-notch entry-level employees.

-Apprenticeships, which combine on-the-job training with studying, are also a great way to source emerging talent especially as a lot of educated people don't necessarily have the skills that companies need.
+Combining on-the-job training with studying, apprenticeships are also a great way to source emerging talent.
+This is especially true as business evolves at such a rapid pace and many educated people may not necessarily have the skills that companies need.

 Work-based training and public-private partnerships are much needed and will help to ensure the workplaces of the future have the skills to move forward.

 Vocational apprenticeships have long been popular in Europe and increasing numbers of companies throughout North America are following suit by establishing apprenticeship programs.
-Earlier this year (January 2020), the Government of Ontario revealed plans to give the automotive industry $14 million to pay for apprentices and work placements for post-secondary students and recent graduates in a bid to help combat skills shortages in the industry.
+In January 2020, the Government of Ontario revealed plans to give the automotive industry $14 million to pay for apprentices and work placements for post-secondary students and recent graduates in a bid to help combat skills shortages in the industry.